SBU-COSMOLIKE/cocoa_roman_real/README.md

 > Running Profile also requires emulators trained on larger volumes of the parameter space.

+> [!Warning]
+> Some of the samplers above require so many MPI processes that, assuming here an HPC environment, it can be advantageous to
+> run Cocoa on more than one compute node.
+This is not required, as we have the `--oversubscribe` flag, which allows multiple MPI processes to
+> assigned to a single core.
+Heavy CPU oversubscription is perfectly fine as long as the compute node has access to a GPU.
+> For example, a Google Colab A100 instance has only two CPU cores.
+In the absence of GPUs, we recommend assigning each MPI task to one compute core.
+>
+> Running Cocoa on more than one node requires a few tweaks to the MPI command.
+This is in addition to a proper setup of the PBS/SLURM scripts so the user can request
+> multiple compute nodes on the supercomputing.
+Below we list them:
+>
+> - Replace `--mca btl vader,tcp,self` with `--mca btl tcp,self` (vader is a fast communication protocol that only works in a single node)
+> - Add the line `-x PATH -x LD_LIBRARY_PATH -x CONDA_PREFIX -x ROOTDIR -x OMP_NUM_THREADS \` so `MPIRUN` can distribute these critical
+>   flags across all the nodes
+> - replace cobaya-run (or python) by full path ${ROOTDIR}/.local/bin/cobaya-run (or ${ROOTDIR}/.local/bin/python)
+>
+> For example, the full Polychord command inside the SLURM script would be
+>
+>         mpirun -n ${SLURM_NTASKS} \
+>            -x PATH -x LD_LIBRARY_PATH -x CONDA_PREFIX -x ROOTDIR -x OMP_NUM_THREADS \
+>            --oversubscribe --mca pml ^ucx --mca btl tcp,self \
+>            --bind-to core:overload-allowed --rank-by slot --map-by slot:pe=${OMP_NUM_THREADS} \
+>            ${ROOTDIR}/.local/bin/cobaya-run ./projects/roman_real/EXAMPLE_EMUL_POLY1.yaml -r
+>
+>

 # Running Hybrid Cosmolike-ML emulators <a name="cobaya_base_code_examples_emul2"></a>

 > [!Warning]